 The last time I wrote a post here was almost one year ago.
 As February 2017 comes to an end, and I have been reading so many great books published by women historians, I thought it was time to resume my posts on books, not as elaborated book reviews, but rather as notes that can perhaps encourage the visitors to read these works.

 Over the last twenty years, historians have highlighted a purposely neglected dimension of the lives of the founding fathers of the United States.
 Despite liberating the thirteen colonies from British control, first US Presidents such as George Washington, Thomas Jefferson, and James Madison were all large slave owners.
-They not only remained slave owners until the end of their lives, but in their own writings they also defended the inhuman institution in different ways.
+They not only remained slave owners until the end of their lives but in their own writings, they also defended the inhuman institution in different ways.

-During the visits of the homes of the founding fathers such as Mount Vernon, Monticello, Montpelier, whereas history interpreters often explain, and sometimes attempt to justify the fact that Washington, Jefferson, and Madison were slave owners, visitors often ask why these benevolent men did not freed their slaves.
-Others also interrogate the guides as how the founding fathers treated their slaves with the hope of learning that they were benevolent masters.
+During the visits of the homes of the founding fathers such as Mount Vernon, Monticello, Montpelier, whereas history interpreters often explain, and sometimes attempt to justify the fact that Washington, Jefferson, and Madison were slave owners, visitors often ask why these benevolent men did not free their slaves.
+Others also interrogate the guides as of how the founding fathers treated their slaves with the hope of learning that they were benevolent masters.

 The issue of manumitting slaves is even more present in Washington’s case because although he did not free any of his slaves when he was alive, his will provided that upon Martha Washington’s death, his slaves were to be freed, a provision followed by her nearly one year after her husband demise.
-Yet, nearly two thirds of the slaves living by then in Mount Vernon were dower slaves, inherited by Martha Washington from her first husband, and therefore could not be freed by her.
+Yet, nearly two-thirds of the slaves living by then in Mount Vernon were dower slaves, inherited by Martha Washington from her first husband, and therefore could not be freed by her.
 Still, in popular memory, and even among some scholars, the idea that “Washington freed his slaves” remains present to this day.

 In her new book, Never Caught: The Washingtons’ Relentless Pursuit of their Runaway Slave, Erica Armstrong Dunbar dismantles the persisting myth portraying President George Washington and the first lady Martha Washington as the benevolent master and mistress who freed their slaves.
 When the first couple moved to Philadelphia, they always made sure to bring back their slaves to Mount Vernon in Virginia in order to circumvent Pennsylvania’s gradual abolition laws that mandated that slaves who lived in the state for more than six months should be freed.
 Bringing to light the history of enslaved people owned by the first couple, Dunbar accomplished the hard task of telling the story of Ona Judge, an enslaved woman who inherited the legal status of her mother Betty, a dower slave of Martha Washington.

 Dunbar contextualizes Judge’s story in the framework of the newly independent United States.
-She emphasizes the multiple dimensions of Judge’s life as young enslaved woman: a gifted seamstress, who labored in the domestic environment close to the first lady, but whose life was also deeply influenced by her fellow slaves who lived and worked in Mount Vernon plantation.
+She emphasizes the multiple dimensions of Judge’s life as a young enslaved woman: a gifted seamstress, who worked in the domestic environment close to the first lady, but whose life was also deeply influenced by her fellow slaves who lived and worked in Mount Vernon plantation.

 Dunbar shows how in the domestic environment Judge as well as other enslaved women were constantly exposed to sexual and psychological abuse.
 Still, she underscores how northern urban environments, such as New York and Philadelphia, offered unique opportunities to enslaved persons and free black communities in general.
 Dunbar skillfully discusses the articulation between the south (Mount Vernon) and the north (Philadelphia), as well as between enslaved, freed, and free black men and women.
 She shows how enslaved men and women understood and took advantage of these opposed but interconnected contexts.